coffee247/Postgres_docker/README.md

 1. Clone or Download this repo to an empty **local** folder of your choosing.
 2. From the terminal cd into the newly created folder

-3. Launch a new database instance:
+3. Create a database server ... and connect to database, (Create and connect to new database if it does not exist):
 ```BASH
 ./Start.sh
 ```